kyma-project/kyma/docs/application-connector/docs/08-03-register-manage-services.md

 The Application Registry allows you to pass API specifications in a form of specification URLs.

 To register API with specification URL replace `api.spec` with `api.specificationUrl`.

-If both are provided `api.spec` will be used due to its higher priority.
+>**NOTE** If both api.spec and api.specificationUrl are provided, api.spec will be used due to its higher priority.

 ```
 "api": {